Post-detection inference for sequential changepoint localization: Computationally and statistically efficient subroutines in

 The Gaussian mean shift example we provided serves as a concrete and illustrative case to clarify the methodology.
-It is worth noting that $C^\prime$, as defined in \eqref{set-gaussian-known-pre}, is practically implementable as long as the following relatively weak conditions are met: \begin{enumerate} \item The coupling function $G$ is available (which is always the case when distributions are continuous and in the case of discrete distributions, even if a suitable $G$ is not directly available, our method may still be implementable, as demonstrated in Appendix C of the Supplementary Material for the Poisson distribution). \item We can construct a confidence sequence for the parameter of interest (which is always achievable as long as one can construct a confidence interval for the parameter). \item The quantities $t_j^1$ and $t_j^2$ are computable (either exactly or numerically). \item If we employ the likelihood-ratio-based test statistic \eqref{eq:test-stat-comp-post}, then we must be able to maximize $L_i(\hat{\theta}_{1,i:t^\prime};Y_1^t(X_1^j,\theta),\cdots,Y_{t^\prime}^t(X_{t^\prime}^j,\theta))$ over $\theta$ on a given set (either exactly or numerically). \end{enumerate} For instance, one can easily verify that this approach applies to Gaussian, Laplace, or exponential scale change problems.
+It is worth noting that $C^\prime$, as defined in \eqref{set-gaussian-known-pre}, is practically implementable as long as the following relatively weak conditions are met: \begin{enumerate} \item The coupling function $G$ is available (which is always the case when distributions are continuous). \item We can construct a confidence sequence for the parameter of interest (which is always achievable as long as one can construct a confidence interval for the parameter). \item The quantities $t_j^1$ are computable (either exactly or numerically). \end{enumerate} For instance, one can easily verify that this approach applies to Gaussian, Laplace, or exponential scale change problems.